So how does it all work?

 Investing in an Inherited ISA Allowance Plan

-Regular and one-off withdrawals can be made from, as long as the remaining balance of your Inherited ISA Allowance Plan does not fall below £500.
-However, unlike NISAs, once the money is withdrawn from the plan it cannot be replaced.
+Regular and one-off withdrawals can be made from the plan, as long as the remaining balance of your Inherited ISA Allowance Plan does not fall below £500.
+However, unlike some NISAs, once the money is withdrawn from the plan it cannot be replaced.

 Who can apply for an Inherited ISA Allowance Plan?

-You can apply for an Inherited ISA Allowance Plan following the death of your Spouse or Civil Partner if you were living with them at the date of death, which was on or after the 3rd December 2014.
+You can apply for an Inherited ISA Allowance Plan following the death of your Spouse or Civil Partner as long as your partner held a NISA and you were living with them at the date of death, which was on or after the 3rd December 2014.
 If you were separated from your Spouse or Civil Partner under a court order, deed of separation or in circumstances where the separation was likely to be permanent, you are unable to make use of the inherited ISA allowance.

 You do not have to be resident in the UK for tax purposes to be eligible to apply for an Inherited ISA Allowance Plan, however, you must hold a UK bank account to be able to make payments into the plan.